Blog

 • Suitable for batch capacities ranging from 10 kg to 30 kg of dry powder

-These improved drying techniques not only enhance the quality of the final spirulina product but also contribute to the overall sustainability and efficiency of the spirulina farming process.
+With those improved techniques of drying, it is not only the quality of the final spirulina product that is increased but also the effectiveness of the spirulina farming processes sustainability.

 Sustainability and Environment